iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 </p>

 > Not all that helpfull<br> :date: __2021-04-03 02:53:37__

-> Why I think this app is on the right track to have the user keep phone BT on and based on my last check "looking to pair" without any ID notice from the COVID app is problem.
-Suggest and may involve Google/Android is to list the app working under BLE, and re-push app so user can allow storage permission and narrow BT BLE permission if feasible.
-Note that my version can list 'pair history' and this app does not show being paired or connected.
-Additional sugg: modify and follow Waze user inputs.<br> :date: __2021-03-26 17:06:34__

 > Annoying, I work at home and only go out if I need to go out.
 I dont want my Bluetooth on 24/7.
 Have a "home" button that stops the annoying message saying it can tract since I don't have my Bluetooth on<br> :date: __2021-03-24 16:25:10__